Back SIDO Case Study

 Outcome

-3.5M+ views, 2.9K+ subscribers, 8.7% CTR, monetized within 4 months, and 4-figure revenue in the first year.
+3.5M+ views, 2.9K+ subscribers, 8.7% click-through rate, monetized channel, and 4-figure revenue — all as a solo operation.

 Industry Recognition